matteobarbera/mavlab_wiki_fork/Drone-Delfly-Nimble.md

 ![Power Regulator](https://github.com/tudelft/mavlab/raw/master/photos/drones/nimble/power_regulator.jpg)

-# Downloading logs from micro SD card
+## Downloading logs from Micro SD card
 - the logging only works with <=2GB cards
 - due to a [bug](https://github.com/paparazzi/paparazzi/issues/2092) only 43 logs can be written, than ALL the logs become unreadable, so keep this in mind and erase the card once in a while by formatting it via a PC card reader
 - to download the data via a card reader, use [this tool](https://github.com/tudelft/highspeedlogger/)